omers/aws-cost-anomaly-detector/README.md

 ## Description

-Never be surprised by your AWS bill again!
-This Terraform module automatically sets up AWS Cost Anomaly Detection to monitor your spending and alert you when unexpected cost increases occur.
+This Terraform module streamlines AWS cost management by automatically setting up AWS Cost Anomaly Detection.
+It continuously monitors your cloud expenses and instantly alerts you to unexpected cost spikes—helping you optimize your AWS billing, prevent overspending, and maintain tight control over your cloud budget.
+Whether you're looking to enhance cost monitoring, streamline AWS cost management, or integrate automated cost alerts into your infrastructure, this module is your key to a more predictable and efficient AWS spending strategy.

 ## Key Features